 Neil Pathak, Partner

-He specialises in listed company takeovers, cross border M&A, mining/resources, capital markets and corporate governance matters having over 20 years of experience in these fields.
+Neil specialises in listed company takeovers, schemes of arrangement, cross border M&A, mining/resources, capital markets and corporate governance matters having over 20 years of experience in these fields.

 Neil has recently advised on the following transactions: